drufball/yosai/_drafts/attachment-issues.md

 feedback:
 ---
 Gasp!
 It worked!
 Look at that.
-Those colors!
+These colors!
 Where is this?
 A farm?
 The detail is unbelievable.

 And if the resonance is right...
 Yes!
 All these memories.
 Incredible!
 Ooph, I did _not_ get a happy one.